David Bromstad knows good art when he sees it.

 And once he moved to Orlando, David turned to H&H to continue his tattoo legacy.

-My mickey mouse tattoo is probably the most joyous.
-I love it so much.
 He not only makes me happy, he makes everyone else around me happy.
-He’s epic, a happy-go-lucky soul that’s full of magic.
+He’s epic–a happy-go-lucky soul that’s full of magic.

 After his gig working on Disney’s window displays, David began contracting with an interior design firm.
 But not out of choice.
-9/11 happened, the market crashed, and he was laid off.
+Once, 9/11 happened, the market crashed, and he was laid off.

 David seized the opportunity, creating dozens of fantastical kids’ rooms over the next few years.
 That’s when his friend told him about the HGTV Design Star competition and encouraged him to enter.

-I had nothing to lose at that point, so I thought ‘why not?’
-I applied, I got in.
+I had nothing to lose at that point, so I thought, ‘Why not?’
+I applied.
+I got in.
 And it was super weird for me.
 I didn’t know interior design, I knew art, but I absorbed so much with the interior design firm I’d worked with that I applied that knowledge and ended up winning the thing!

 David’s had an impressive TV career for 13 years now.

 I’m an enigma wrapped in a tortilla.
 Sugar-coated, of course!
 I’m not an actor, so whatever you see on TV is pretty much how I am.
-I just enjoy life and every aspect of it.
+I enjoy life and every aspect of it.

 I wake up every day going “I’m alive, yes!
 This is a day to be had.’